Photo of woman breastfeeding

 Latching

 A proper latch helps your baby get enough breastmilk to satisfy hunger and stimulates your breasts to produce milk.
-A deep latch should not cause pain or damage to your nipples.
+A deep latch should be comfortable and your nipples should be the same shape before and after a feed.
+Breastfeeding should not be painful or cause damage to your nipples.

 Latch Image - Nose to Nipple